 The information in this section will help designers and architects understand and implement our protection of services requirements when working near our water, sewer and drainage services.

-You will need to follow our Protection of Services guidelines when designing and planning your construction project.
+You need to refer to our Protection of Services Manual when designing and planning your construction project.
 Following these guidelines will help you to ensure your works do not impact our water, sewer and drainage services.